 Warm up with a hot drink

-All that walking around town can leave you chilled especially if Mistral is blowing on the day of your visit, so you might want to warm up with a hot drink.
+All that walking around town can leave you chilled especially if the Mistral wind is blowing on the day of your visit, so you might want to warm up with a hot drink.

 If you are not a wine or beer drinker, you might want to try a grog (rum drink) at L’Unic Bar (40 rue Vauvenargues).